 All types of cataract surgeries including refractive cataract surgeries (Toric & Multifocal IOLs) and complex cataract surgeries are performed by competent and experienced surgeons.
 Almost all the cataract surgeries are performed using phacoemulsification technique.
 Surgical options are also available for complicated cataract patients including Iris claw IOLs, Scleral fixated IOLs & Glued IOLs.
 Facilities for Cataract surgery combined with other surgeries like Corneal transplantation surgery, Glaucoma surgery and Vitreoretinal surgeries in the same sitting are also available.

-- Premium pain-free experience, dedicated & focussed services with personal care
+- Premium pain-free experience, dedicated & focused services with personal care.

-- Ongoing research projects for further improved surgical outcomes and patient experience
+- Ongoing research projects, for further improved surgical outcomes and enhanced patient experience.

 - Cataract surgery for one & all